MicrosoftDocs/azure-docs/articles/static-web-apps/get-started-portal.md

 ::: zone-end

-::: zone pivot="github"
+::: zone pivot="azure-devops"

-Once DevOps pipeline workflow is complete, you can click on the _URL_ link to open the website in new tab.
+Once the  workflow is complete, you can click on the _URL_ link to open the website in new tab.

 ::: zone-end